dcyr/InitialBiomass/README.md

 ## 8          0.9          6.3        20.4         36.7         70.3
 ```

-Individual species' initial biomass are contained in the following '.csv' tables:
+Individual species' initial biomass can be found in the following '.csv' tables:

 1. Atlantic Maritime ([Display][2]/[Download][3])
 2. Boreal Cordillera ([Display][4]/[Download][5])